 Alerts are the notifications that security products send you.
 Some security products send alerts only when they identify threats that need immediate response.
 Other security products send alerts in purely informational situations.
-This article will cover the four phases of the alert lifecycle, Alert Workflow Rules, MDR threat investigation, and alert remediation.
+This article will cover the five phases of the alert lifecycle, Alert Workflow Rules, MDR threat investigation, and alert remediation.

 What does Red Canary do with alerts?